 To top this off, over the years Kate and Maggie Fox had drifted into alcoholism and poverty.
 During their 40 year careers, both girls had developed into famous and accomplished spirit mediums.
 They were able to produce many types of spirit phenomena, and they were tested at every step.
 The testing continued and in their later years they were either exposed as frauds or authenticated as real depending on the biases of the investigators.
 This happened over and over again and probably was a factor in their alcoholism.
 The constant criticism from skeptics, the repetitive humiliating testing and the slow disengagement of the public were starting to take their toll on the sisters.

 Another factor in their alcoholism may well have been spirit obsession (see chapter 12).
 Well after the Fox sisters began their careers, psychic mediums began to realize that they were at the mercy of low level spirits who would like nothing better than to experience their former vices through them.
-Early mediums had learned from hard experience that without spiritual help, their brethren had a tendency to fall by the wayside due to alcohol, drugs, sex and other vices.
+Alcohol, drug and sex addictions are some of the main reasons that ignorant spirits get stuck on the transitional plane, and they are always looking for some way to “get back into the game”.
+They can sometimes do this by infecting the auras of psychic sensitives and living addicts.
+Since those early days, mediums have learned from hard experience that without spiritual gatekeepers, their brethren had a tendency to fall by the wayside due to alcohol, drugs, sex and other vices.
 (Dr. Wickland tells of one such case.)
 This was when the concept of a “spirit control” was born.

-Spirit controls, today called “spirit guides”, are higher level spirits that act as gatekeepers for the medium, protecting him or her from “evil”, or low level spirits who might take advantage of a vulnerable medium in a trance.
+Spirit controls are today called “spirit guides”.
+They are higher level, well educated spirits who have overcome their earthly vices and are dedicated to helping living souls.
+These act as gatekeepers for the medium, protecting him or her from “evil”, or low level spirits who might take advantage of a vulnerable medium in a trance.
 This is one of the reasons that modern mediums pray to God for protection prior to communicating with the other side.
 All experienced mediums today maintain spirit guides.
 Anna Wickland had a group of higher spirits that ran interference for her.
 They called themselves the Mercy Band.
 Unfortunately, the Fox sisters, who began their careers with no idea of the dangers they faced had no such protection.